hhhfriends19/fou/README.md

-Proper README
+1. Proper README
-Integration tests
+2. Integration tests
     1. PIP STOP!
 How to make running these scripts easier??
-Programatic verification
+3. Programatic verification
-Push to GitHub
+4. Push to GitHub

+# About

+This is a crowd sourcing app!

+# Getting started

+## Requirement

+## Quickstart